 Take your time.
 Do proper research.
 Write the best article on the Internet on the topic you’ve chosen.
 Write fewer posts but better content.
 That’s the best advice I can give.

 Here’s a quick primer on how to analyze a topic and write the best post on the topic.
 This works for me 90% of the time.
 I’m giving you the secret for free (albeit a summarised version)

-If you see lots of blog posts from websites like yours, take it as a good sign.
+If you see lots of posts from websites like yours, take it as a good sign.

 If Amazon dominates the top 10 results on Google you can forget about muscling your way in there.

-A mixture of YouTube videos, blog posts, and Wikipedia-type entries is also a good sign.
+A mixture of YouTube videos, blogs, and Wikipedia-type entries is also a good sign.

-Ten YouTube videos in a row means Google values video only in the search results for this keyword.
+Ten YouTube videos in a row might mean that Google gives higher importance to video-only results for this query.

-2. See how successful websites have organised their website structure.
+See how successful websites have organized their website structure.